-5S is one of the first tools that can be applied in a company that is starting to get into the continuous improvement culture.
-It helps to define the first rules to eliminate waste and maintain a work environment that is efficient, safe and clean.
+5S is one of the first tools that can be applied in a company that is starting down the path of the continuous improvement culture.
+A 5S implementation helps to define the first rules to eliminate waste and maintain an efficient, safe, and clean work environment.
 It was first popularized by Taiichi Ohno, who designed the Toyota Production System and Shigeo Shingo, who also put forward the concept of poka-yoke.